 For composite design using unpropped construction, the total deflection at the slab surface is the sum of the deflections arising from superimposed dead load, live load and long term effects due to creep and shrinkage.
 The sustained load for creep does not include the dead load resulting from the wet concrete.
-The beam soffit deflection should be checked to ensure that required clearances are satisfied as the beam soffit deflection will be greater than the slab surface deflection.
+The beam soffit deflection should be checked to ensure that required clearances are satisfied as the beam soffit deflection.